Volunteer at Ryde- Gladesville

-The following requirements are consistent across all Parishes following the Royal Commission into Child Abuse in the Catholic Church, and are mandated by the Archdiocese of Sydney.
+The following requirements are consistent across all Parishes and are mandated by the Catholic Archdiocese of Sydney.

-In order to volunteer with Ryde-Gladesville, all volunteers must complete Step 1 of the following compliance documentation, and provide this to the Parish Office.
+All volunteers must complete Steps 1 and 2 of the following compliance documentation, and provide these to the Parish Office.

-All those who come into contact with children more than 5 times per year in their volunteer role must complete Steps 2 to 4 of the compliance documentation below, and provide these documents to the Parish Office.
+All those who come into contact with children more than 5 times per year in their volunteer role must also complete Steps 3 & 4 of the compliance documentation below, and provide these documents to the Parish Office.

 The 5 Steps of Safeguarding

 Provide a valid Working with Children Check (WWCC).
 If you do not already have one this can be obtained by visiting the Office of the Children’s Guardian website or through Service NSW.
 You can find more information about obtaining your WWCC here.

 Complete the SALT training.
 This step will be completed by you online, and only takes 30 minutes.
 To register for the online training please click here.
 Once you complete this form, the Archdiocese will send you a link to complete two short, training modules.
 Once these have been successfully completed, you will be automatically emailed a SALT Completion certificate, which must then be provided to the Office.
 If you are unable to complete this step online, please contact the Parish Office and we can make alternative arrangements for you.

 Provide this documentation to the Parish Office.
 One we have copies of all 4 documents, your Safeguarding and Child Protection is completed.